 #5.
 Take a Boat Ride on the Mekong

-The Mekong River and the Tonle Sap River converge right near the touristy area of Phnom Penh and it’s absolutely amazing to watch the sunset from the water here.
+The Mekong River and the Tonle Sap River converge right near the touristy area of Phnom Penh and watching a sunset on the water is something you must do in Phnom Penh.
 The Kanika Cruise Boats are docked right outside of the Himawari Hotel (address: 313 Sisowath Quay) and offer a quality cruising experience for a really reasonable price.

 Boats leave twice a day from Monday to Sunday.
 The sunset cruise leaves at 17:00 (so you’ll want to arrive at 16:45 to reserve a spot) and the trip takes about an hour and 20 minutes.
 If you just want to enjoy the cruise, you’ll pay $8 USD per person.
 If you want to cruise and have free flow draft beer or soft drinks you’ll pay $17 USD per person.
 You can just order food and drinks from the menu if you’d prefer as well.